| THE PAST MONTH IN THEYDON BOIS JANUARY 2004 THE FOLLOWING ARE SOME OF THE EVENTS, NOT NECESSARILY

 audience tucked into a wonderful spread of Christmas fare prepared by

+the ladies of the Society.
 The Christmas spirit in the village was marred by the three villagers

 who wrote to the Epping Guardian criticising the Village Christmas Tree